 Mapping hunger at a local level

-Three Square Food Bank and Feeding America, the nation’s largest domestic hunger relief organization, released its most recent Map the Meal Gap study in the summer of 2018.
+Three Square Food Bank and Feeding America, the nation’s largest domestic hunger relief organization, released its most recent Map the Meal Gap study in 2022.
 This study accurately reflects who is truly hungry at the local community level by taking into consideration such factors as the unemployment rate, federal food assistance eligibility rates, and the average cost of a meal.
 Other key findings include:

 - 14.9 percent – The percentage of the population in Clark County who are food insecure.
 Three Square’s service area also includes three rural counties: Esmeralda, Lincoln, and Nye.
 Though the rural population is smaller, the food insecurity rate in each county ranges between 9.6-16.3%.